Frequently Asked Questions: Chinese learning

 What software do you use to create your printables?

 I use Microsoft Publisher to make all of my printables.
 For my photos and clipart, my husband took all the photos and use Photoshop, I work with my friend who is an artist.
 When the printable is ready to be uploaded to the blog, I convert the final version into a pdf file with Adobe Acrobat Pro.

 Where do you find the clipart for printables?

-Once I have the traditional characters, I use a Chinese character Converter to convert all the Traditional Chinese characters into Simplified Chinese, and for Pinyin I use a Pinyin Convertor.
-Converting the characters is what takes the most time when creating printables, but I think it’s important to do it.
+Once I have the traditional characters, I use a Chinese character Converter to convert all the Traditional Chinese characters into Simplified Chinese, and I use a Pinyin Convertor and a Jyutping Convertor.
+I also use a Chinese font to create Zhuyin automatically when I type in Traditional Chinese.